Ayodelefasulu/alx-low_level_programming/README.md

-this is readme for low level programming repo
+readme for file input and output